Debidyuti31/Python101/README.md

 Day 7 - Return days of the month by inputting respective numbers (using dictionary)

 Day 8 - Print the entire multiplicative table of that number from 1 to 10 (using range function only)

+Day 9 - Calculate the simple interest of an user input amount with its rate of interest per annum and time period in years